red roses header

 Blue Wedding Flowers

 Blue wedding flowers are a popular choice for brides.
-We've done several wedding where we've successfully used a combination of blue and white flowers.
+We've done several weddings where we've successfully used a combination of blue and white flowers.
 You could also combine blue and orange flowers.
 These are complementary colors so the have a natural affinity for each other.

 Our Favorite Blue Wedding Flowers